Brooke Lierman: 2022

 In August 2020, Maryland Matters reported that Lierman had been aggressively contacting party activists and influencers about a potential run for Comptroller.
-On December 17, 2020, Lierman announced her candidacy for Comptroller of Maryland in the 2022 election, which is being vacated by Peter Franchot, who ran for governor of Maryland.
-She has received endorsements from various elected officials across the state, including U.S. Representatives Jamie Raskin and Steny Hoyer, President of the Maryland Senate Bill Ferguson, Speaker of the Maryland House of Delegates Adrienne A. Jones, Prince George's County Executive Angela Alsobrooks, and former U.S. Senator Barbara Mikulski.
+On December 17, 2020, Lierman announced her candidacy for Comptroller of Maryland in the 2022 election, which was being vacated by Peter Franchot, who unsuccessfully ran for governor of Maryland.
+She received endorsements from various elected officials across the state, including U.S. Representatives Jamie Raskin and Steny Hoyer, President of the Maryland Senate Bill Ferguson, Speaker of the Maryland House of Delegates Adrienne A. Jones, Prince George's County Executive Angela Alsobrooks, and former U.S. Senator Barbara Mikulski.

 Lierman defeated Bowie mayor Tim Adams in the Democratic primary election on July 19, 2022, receiving 66.2 percent of the vote in the Democratic primary, winning with the highest margin of victory of the highly contested statewide Democratic primaries.
-She defeated Harford County executive Barry Glassman in the general election on November 8, 2022, becoming the first woman to serve as Maryland comptroller and the first woman elected by voters to an independent state government office in Maryland.
+She defeated Harford County executive Barry Glassman in the general election on November 8, 2022.

+2026

+On September 17, 2025, Lierman announced that she would run for re-election for a second term as comptroller.

 Tenure

-Lierman was sworn in on January 16, 2023.
+Lierman was sworn in on January 16, 2023, becoming the first woman to serve as Maryland comptroller and the first woman directly elected by voters to a statewide office in Maryland.

+In February 2023, Lierman released a list of legislative priorities for the 2023 legislative session, including creating a chief information officer position to promote modernizing technology in the comptroller's office, increasing transparency and access to the agency, and increasing state contracts offered to diverse businesses.
+During the 2023 legislative session, legislators passed bills supporting these priorities, including a bill to create a new Taxpayer Advocate Division for the comptroller.

+Lierman was an at-large delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.
+During the 2024 presidential election, she canvassed for Harris in Pennsylvania.

+In October 2024, Lierman and Lieutenant Governor Aruna Miller presided over the Maryland Board of Public Works, marking the first time in Maryland history in which only women presided over the meeting.

 Political positions

-Abortion

-In January 2019, Lierman was one of nine Maryland lawmakers to add their names to a manifesto signed by 326 state legislators to reaffirm their commitment to protecting abortion rights.

-In March 2022, Lierman spoke in support of legislation that would enshrine the right to abortion in the Maryland State Constitution, recounting being raped while in college and worrying over the thought of what she might do if she became pregnant as a result.

 Education

-Lierman supports increasing funding for Baltimore City schools and universal pre-K.

-Lierman introduced legislation in the 2017 legislative session that would ban pre-K suspensions and expulsions.
+Lierman supports increasing funding for Baltimore City schools and universal pre-K. During the 2017 legislative session, she introduced a bill that would ban pre-K suspensions and expulsions.
 The bill passed and became law on May 27, 2017.
 During the 2019 legislative session, Lierman voted in favor of a bill that would give school districts the right to decide when classes begin and end each year.
-The bill passed but was vetoed by Governor Hogan.
-Lierman voted in favor of overriding the gubernatorial veto.
+The bill passed, but was vetoed by Hogan, after which Lierman voted in favor of overriding the gubernatorial veto.